 Regardless of the size of the PVC pipe, a miter saw will allow you to cut through the pipe’s walls quickly.
 It can handle larger diameters than a manual pipe cutter could manage.

-Typically, miter saw cuts are cleaner than those made by hand with a hacksaw.
-Alternatively, if you don’t have any power tools, you can use a piece of string but using something like a miter saw will cut your time shorter.
-To learn how to cut PVC with a miter saw, follow our guide below.
+Miter saw cuts are typically cleaner and more precise than those made by hand with a hacksaw.
+While you can use a piece of string if you lack power tools, using a miter saw will significantly reduce your cutting time.
+To learn how to cut PVC with a miter saw, follow the guide below.

 What You’ll Need to Cut PVC With a Miter Saw